DIAOSI29/LiriBot/README.md

 ## What this app is all about

 This is an application that uses Node.js as a means to retrieve and display information for the purpose of facilitating user in getting up-to-date and reliable data with respect to their chosen artists, songs and movies.
-With this tool a user can, by simply inputting a specific `COMMAND` as well as `CONTENT`, get structured data about:
+With this tool a user can, by simply inputting a specific `COMMAND` as well as `CONTENT`, get structured data of one of the following:

-1. Upcoming concert events for an artist: (Listed data)
+- **Upcoming concert events for an artist: (Listed data)**

-- Name of the venue
+* Name of the venue
-- Location of the venue
+* Location of the venue
-- Date of the event (in `MM/DD/YYYY` format)
+* Date of the event (in `MM/DD/YYYY` format)

-2. Spotify data for a given song name:
+- **Spotify data for a given song:**

-- Artist's name
+* Artist's name
-- Song's name
+* Song's name
-- A preview link of the song from Spotify
+* A preview link of the song from Spotify
-- The album that the song is from
+* The album that the song is from

-3. OMDB data for a specific movie:
+- **OMDB data for a specific movie:**

-- Title of the movie.
+* Title of the movie.
-- Year the movie came out.
+* Year the movie came out.
-- IMDB Rating of the movie.
+* IMDB Rating of the movie.
-- Rotten Tomatoes Rating of the movie.
+* Rotten Tomatoes Rating of the movie.
-- Country where the movie was produced.
+* Country where the movie was produced.
-- Language of the movie.
+* Language of the movie.
-- Plot of the movie.
+* Plot of the movie.
-- Actors in the movie.
+* Actors in the movie.

 ## Overview

-The functionality of this app are built upon the use of npm packages which are:
+The functionality of this app are built upon the use of npm packages which includes:

 1. **DotEnv**